World Thrombosis Day seems a suitable occasion to highlight the beneficial effects of tomato extracts.

-On-going studies suggest that a single dose of Fruitflow is as effective as 75mg aspirin in reducing unwanted blood clots, but without the side effects, and without affecting normal clotting responses to injury.
+Latest results show that a single dose of Fruitflow is as effective as 75mg aspirin in reducing unwanted blood clots, but without the side effects, and without affecting normal clotting responses to injury.

 Tomato extracts also have the ability to inhibit angiotensin converting enzyme (ACE) to help lower a raised blood pressure.
 This makes the extracts especially useful for people with hypertension, in whom increased platelet activity plays a key role.

 The evidence of effectiveness and safety for tomato extracts are compelling enough that the European Food Safety Authority has authorised a claim that Fruitflow: ‘Helps maintain normal platelet aggregation, which contributes to healthy blood flow.’
 And, as I know from personal experience, they are extremely hard to convince!

 A number of products now include the patented Fruitflow tomato extracts, and are designed for healthy adults who wish to maintain their cardiovascular health.

 NB Many tomato products contain lycopene (which is beneficial in its own right) rather than Fruitflow – check labels to ensure you get the ingredients you are looking for.

 |Healthspan Circulease provides 150mg Fruiflow extract, plus potassium and vitamins B1, B2 and B12 for their beneficial effects on blood pressure and the circulation.

 |Provexis Fruitflow + Omega-3 provides 150mg Fruitflow plus 500mg omega-3 fish oils (150mg EPA and 100mg DHA).